couchbaselabs/dcp-documentation/spec.md

 [????
 Need more info here.]

-### Replicas should support “rewinding” or rollback’ability for efficiency
+### Replicas should support rollbacks for efficiency

 If a replica (like a Hadoop integration) disconnects, a lot can happen while it’s disconnected.
-If the replica cannot support rewinding / rollback, or has been disconnected so long that the master server has purged older safe messages, then a full dump (starting from zero) is needed.
+If the replica cannot support rewinding / rollback, or has been disconnected so long that the master server has compacted/purged older mutation history, then a full dump (starting from zero) is needed.

 Replicas that support MVCC and rollback to any past point in time would have the easiest implementation of this.

-Incremental backup might give the option to users to just keep blithely rolling forward with “just give me your best effort incremental delta, even if there’s a gap or inconsistency”.
+Incremental backup might give the option to users to just keep blithely rolling forward with “just give me your best effort incremental delta, even if there’s a gap or inconsistency”, because the user would rather backup at least some inconsistent recent data rather than nothing.

 ## Interesting scenarios